WulfgarW/homeassistant-pycupra/README.md

 * **custom_components.pycupra:** Set debug level for the custom component.
 The communication between hass and library.

 * **custom_components.pycupra.XYZ** Sets debug level for individual entity types in the custom component.

+## Login problems?
+When the login of PyCupra for your vehicle fails, open cupraid.vwgroup.io / seatid.vwgroup.io in a browser and login with your credentials.
+Check, if there you have agreed to the terms of use, and if there are any other open consent questions.
+Log out and then log in again.
+After that, try pycupra again.

 ## Further help or contributions
 For questions, further help or contributions you can join the (V.A.G.
 Connected Cars) Discord server at https://discord.gg/826X9jEtCh